University of Wisconsin–Madison: Early 20th century and the Wisconsin Idea

 The University of Wisconsin Experimental College was a two-year college designed and led by Alexander Meiklejohn in 1927 with a great books, liberal arts curriculum.
 Students followed a uniform curriculum that sought to teach democracy and foster an intrinsic love of learning, but the college developed a reputation for radicalism and wanton anarchy in which students lived and worked with their teachers, had no fixed schedule, no compulsory lessons, and no semesterly grades.
 The advisers taught primarily through tutorial instead of lectures.
 The Great Depression and lack of outreach to Wisconsinites and UW faculty led to the college's closure in 1932.

 In 1936, UW–Madison began an artist-in-residence program with John Steuart Curry, the first ever at a university.
 In the 1940s, Warfarin (Coumadin) was developed at UW by the laboratory of Karl Paul Link and named after the Wisconsin Alumni Research Foundation.
 During World War II, the University of Wisconsin was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

+In 1949, Cornelius Golightly was the first African American faculty member appointed to the university, and he became an assistant professor of philosophy.
+He remained on the faculty for six years.